 Accidents and injuries in the workplace are a leading cause of workers missing days from work.
-Depending upon the nature and extent of your work injury, you may be entitled to receive, among other things, medical expenses; benefits to compensate you for time lost at work; benefits to compensate you for a permanent impairment; benefits to compensate you for a loss of earning capacity; and or vocational rehabilitation.
+Depending upon the nature and extent of your work injury, you may be entitled to receive, among other things, medical expenses; benefits to compensate you for time lost at work; benefits to compensate you for permanent impairment; benefits to compensate you for a loss of earning capacity; and or vocational rehabilitation.

-Workplace Accidents by the Numbers
+Workplace Accidents By the Numbers

 The Arkansas Department of Labor has contracted with the U.S. Department of Labor’s Bureau of Labor Statistics to conduct annual surveys of workplace fatalities, injuries, and illnesses.
 As part of their findings, they tracked the number of fatal injuries over the past several years.

 Findings on the number of fatalities in Arkansas for each subsequent year are as follows: